- City Departments

 Commercial Waste Collection

-New Waste Collection Agreement with Waste Management
+Waste Collection Agreement with Waste Management

-On July 27, 2022, the City Council approved a new waste collection agreement with Waste Management (WM).
+On July 27, 2022, the City Council approved a waste collection agreement with Waste Management (WM).
 Please visit the waste collection agreement page for additional information about the agreement.

-Under the new agreement, WM has an exclusive franchise for commercial waste collection in Westlake Village.
+Under this agreement, WM has an exclusive franchise for commercial waste collection in Westlake Village.
 This is different from the prior agreement, in which commercial waste collection operated as an open market.
 The new agreement establishes City-approved rates for waste collection such that all businesses will be paying the same rates.

 - Who provides commercial waste collection in Westlake Village?